riogrande75/powerctrl/README.md

 So it is possible to use the powermeter's complete values in other programms too (e.g. a logger like meterN) and the user has the chance, to adjust/control power feed-in of the inverter.
 You also have the chance to use powermeters other than the SDM630 if you write it's values to the shmop.

+I added a new version for DEYE/SunSynk hybrid inverters, that answers requests for this kind of inverters.